musesum/DeepMuse/README.md

 There's more:

 Each leaf has a default behavior.
 Recall the screen shift control, mentioned above.
-Double-tapping on that control's parent branch will reset the shift to its default value: a complete standstill.
+Double-tapping on that control's parent branch will reset the shift to its default value: returning a complete standstill.
 Moreover, double-tapping on the grandparent, great grandparent, and so on, will also pass through that request to stop shifting.

 Over time, and as long as the menu stays constant, you begin to develop a kind of muscle memory, akin to touch typing on a keyboard.
 This overcomes some problems with a purely virtual input, where there aren't fixed controls.
 Which brings us to what's wrong with spatial interfaces, next.